bevyengine/bevy-website/content/news/2022-07-29-bevy-0.8/index.md

 let health_ptr: Ptr = world.entity(player).get_by_id(heath_component_id).unwrap();
 ```

-These, when combined with our Reflection apis, provide the tools needed to start building scripting support!
+These, when combined with our reflection APIs, provide the tools needed to start building scripting support!

 `@jakobhellermann` has [started building their own JavaScript / TypeScript plugin for Bevy](https://github.com/jakobhellermann/bevy_mod_js_scripting/blob/main/assets/scripts/debug.ts).
 Note that:
 1. This plugin is still very much a work in progress and is not ready to be used in projects.